- Travel in France

 At the edge of the city centre, on the paved Place d'Armes

-Notre Dame cathedral, one of just a handful of fine gothic cathedrals
+Notre Dame cathedral, one of just a handful of great gothic cathedrals

 in the south of France.
 Particularly noteworthy is the cathedral's